craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Systems/Alchemy/Alchemy Processes & Products.md

 - XXX

 #### Purity Lens
-> A thin tinted-white cut of crystal used by medical professionals to identify
+> A thin tinted-white cut of crystal most commonly used by the Ranger's Guild to identify an entity's extraplanar connections, if they exist.

-...
+While viewing a creature through the Purity Lens, a series of colorful orbs can be seen surrounding the creature.
+These orbs represent the entities that have claimed part of the target's Faith.
+The orb grows in size alongside the size of the claim.

 **Ingredients**;
 - XXX

 #### Auspex Lens
->
+> A thin tinted-red cut of crystal most commonly used by arcane practitioners and alchemists to identify an object's connection or effect on the Weave.

-...
+While viewing an object through the Auspex Lens, a description of the object and it's magical effects, if any, appear upon the surface of the lens.
+The description is as truthful and informed as it can be.

 **Ingredients**;
 - XXX

 #### Precounter Charm
->
+> A small blue

 ...